tensorflow/minigo/cc/README.md

  - tf: peforms inference using the TensorFlow libraries built by `cc/configure_tensorflow.sh`.
  - remote: launches a Python subprocess that performs inference using the version of TensorFlow installed on the system.
+The paths to TensorFlow and the Python binary are resolved normally, so the ones from your virtual environment will be used if you have one.
 The remote inference engine is required for running Minigo on Cloud TPU.
  - lite: performs inference using TensorFlow Lite, which runs in software on the CPU.